rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 * NodeExecutor will define `${exec.command}` containing the command to be executed
 * FileCopier will define `${file-copy.file}` containing the local path to the file that needs to be copied.
+* ResourceModelSource will define `${config.KEY}` for each configuration property KEY that is defined.

 In addition, all of the data-context properties that are available in the `script-args` are provided as environment variables to the